 By Mayo Clinic Staff

-The Mayo Clinic Diet also stresses key components of behavior change, such as finding your inner motivation to lose weight, setting achievable goals and handling setbacks.
+The Mayo Clinic Diet is based on the latest behavior-change science, which will help you find your inner motivation to lose weight, set achievable goals and learn to handle setbacks.

 You might choose to follow the Mayo Clinic Diet because you:

-- Want to follow a diet that has been developed by medical professionals
+- Want to follow a program that has been developed by medical professionals

-- Want to learn how to drop unhealthy lifestyle habits and gain healthy ones
+- Seek expert strategies on how to drop unhealthy lifestyle habits and gain healthy ones

-- Want to improve your health and reduce your health risks by becoming more active and eating the recommended foods
+- Want to improve your health, reduce your health risks and feel great

-- Want a diet you can stick with for life, not a fad or quick fix
+- Want a program you can stick with for life, not a fad or quick fix.

-Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health conditions.
+Remember to check with your health care provider before starting any weight-loss program, especially if you have any health conditions.

 Mayo Clinic Healthy Weight Pyramid